-Before joining us as a volunteer (on any of the volunteer sessions) you will need to complete the form on our website (if you haven't done so already - it only needs to be completed once).
+Before joining us as a volunteer you will need to complete the form on our website (if you haven't done so already - it only needs to be completed once).

 Volunteers must also be aged 18 or over.